 PURPOSE OF THIS POLICY

 Computing and data systems, equipment and services at Colorado State University are valuable and limited resources that serve a large number and variety of Users.
-Misuse of these resources can result in loss of integrity, functionality, speed, bandwidth and reliability of the University’s information systems, as well as violations of other laws and policies (such as those concerning conflicts of interest).
+Misuse of these resources can result in loss of integrity, functionality, speed, bandwidth and reliability of the University’s information systems, as well as violations of other laws and policies (such as those concerning conflicts of interest, privacy, etc.).
 The purpose of this policy is to establish what constitutes acceptable use of these resources in order to assure that they are available to everyone as needed for the University’s business needs.

 APPLICATION OF THIS POLICY